 2. Get them birth control.
 Talk to them about sex.

 I realize that some parents aren’t comfortable talking about this with their children.
 Some parents believe that by helping their child get birth control they are endorsing sexual experimentation.
-Here’s the thing – unless your beliefs are such that premarital sex is unacceptable, it’s quite possible that your child will have some sort of sexual experience while in college, if he or she hasn’t already.
-Being properly equipped to be safe and prevent pregnancy is sensible.
+Here’s the thing – unless your beliefs are such that premarital sex is unacceptable, it’s quite possible that your child will have some sort of sexual experience while in college if he or she hasn’t already.
+Being properly equipped to be safe and to prevent pregnancy is sensible.
 You might want to caution your child about the treacherous emotional ups and downs that can come with sexual experimentation.
 If you’re not comfortable talking to your child about this, find a family friend or relative who is.
 Give them the control they need to protect themselves.

 3. Remind them to stay clean and change their sheets.

 I know, you’d think they’d understand this by now, but in many ways your 18 year old is still a child.
 Soap, toothbrush and toothpaste – send them with plenty of these.
 As for changing their sheets – who hasn’t heard stories of kids who didn’t change their sheets their entire freshman year?
 Some of them honestly have no clue unless we tell them – and show them how.

 4. Don’t pick up a drink after putting it down.